-Fulcrum BioEnergy Inc. (FLCM), a U.S. biofuel company that’s planning an initial public offering, received a $105 million conditional U.S. loan guarantee for its first commercial facility.
+Fulcrum BioEnergy Inc. (FLCM:US), a U.S. biofuel company that’s planning an initial public offering, received a $105 million conditional U.S. loan guarantee for its first commercial facility.

 Fulcrum’s Sierra BioFuels Plant will be 20 miles (32 kilometers) east of Reno, Nevada, and may produce as much as 10 million gallons (38 million liters) of ethanol a year from household garbage, according to a statement today.

 The guarantee from the U.S. Department of Agriculture is part of an effort to fund the development of advanced biofuels produced from renewable sources, according to the statement.
 The agency has funded seven other projects seeking to develop systems to produce fuel from non-food feedstocks, including agricultural residue, wood biomass, trash and algae,